 Displaying an image during boot instead of the default command line scrolling text This is based on the guide here.
 This solution works but there are a few seconds of text shown before the boot image appears.
 Install fbi sudo apt-get install fbi Copy the splashscreen image to be used Copy your custom splash image […]

-Turning off the screen saver An easy way to achieve this is to install xscreensaver then configure it to disable, but note this wont work (in our experience) if you run the GUI as root (sudo startx) sudo apt-get install xscreensaver Then in the GUI go to Preferences > Screensaver > Select disable screen saver from the […]
+Turning off the screen saver – Easy way An easy way to achieve this is to install xscreensaver then configure it to disable (its also the Raspberry Pi recommended way) Then in the GUI go to Preferences > Screensaver > Display Modes > Select disable screen saver from the dropdown.
+Turning off the console screen saver – […]

 Auto running a script Create the script Create a folder to store the script in mkdir ./bin cd ./bin Create the script using the nano text editor sudo nano script_auto_run In the nano editor, type this script: #!/bin/bash # Script to start our application echo "Doing autorun script…" sudo /home/pi/projects/my_project.a & Replace "sudo /home/pi/projects/my_project.a […]